mrsghala/Data_Analysis_Project/README.md

 ---

+## ✦ Future Improvements
+Add time-based analysis (monthly/quarterly trends) Include customer segmentation
+Build a sales forecasting model

+---

 ## › Dataset

-The dataset used in this project was provided as a clean and ready-to-use dataset.
-You can access the dataset from this repository.
+The dataset used in this project was provided as a clean and ready-to-use dataset and is included in this repository.

 ---